ghua/JChessBoard/README.md

 # JChessBoard

-JChessBoard is an javascript & canvas chessboard implementation.
+The JChessBoard is a javascript & canvas chessboard implementation.
 I created this project just for fun.
 You can use this code in your project without any fee or limitations.

 [Demo](http://velichko.net/projects/jchessboard/demo.html)